 Type I Ostertagiosis is typically seen during late summer/early autumn caused by the ingestion and immediate maturation of very large numbers of infective larvae by susceptible calves or yearlings.
 Disease is more severe after dry early summer months followed by wet weather during August/September because of mass emergence of larvae and ingestion by grazing cattle.
 There is loss of appetite with sudden and profuse green diarrhoea which affects most animals within the group within several days.
 In growing cattle economic losses result from a marked loss of body condition (up to 10 per cent bodyweight; 20 to 40 kgs in growing cattle) and convalescence is protracted with extended periods to slaughter weights (up to three months).
 Sudden death caused by PGE is rare.
 Losses in a severe outbreak of PGE in growing cattle could reach £100 per head.

-Infective larvae ingested from pasture from autumn onwards do not mature to adult worms immediately but undergo a period of delayed development within the late winter months to cause disease.
+Infective larvae ingested from pasture from autumn onwards do not mature to adult worms immediately but undergo a period of delayed development within the stomach wall and then emerge in the late winter months to cause disease.
 The treatment response in type II disease is poor.
 This form of the disease is prevented by routine anthelmintic treatment at housing during late autumn/early winter.

 Diagnosis is based upon the grazing pattern and history of previous anthelmintic treatments.
 Faecal egg counts are generally high in type I but can be absent in type II disease.
 Blood tests can be used to determine whether there is significant parasitic damage to the abomasal lining.